 Harpsichord: Jeffrey Grossman

 Tafelmusik (German: literally, “table-music”) is a term used since the mid-16th century for music played at feasts and banquets.
-Often the term was also used as a title for collections of music, some of which was intended to be so used.
+Often the term was also used as a title for collections of music, some of which were intended to be so used.

 The Tafelmusik or Musique de Table by the Baroque composer Georg Philipp Telemann is perhaps his most celebrated collection of music.
 Composed in 1733, Telemann’s Tafelmusik has been compared as a collection to the renowned Brandenburg concertos of Johann Sebastian Bach in clearly demonstrating the composer’s supreme skill in handling a diversity of musical genres and a variety of instruments.